shunkakinoki/pitch/src/en/005-personality-development-saas/index.md

 There isn't a way to teach people about personality development

 - No one teaches us the required social skills in life
-- Rather they are passively aquired through life in general
+- Rather they are passively acquired through life in general
 - Studies suggest that personality traits contribute more to success than IQ